wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-hybrid-connection-get-started.md

 	The error indicates it couldn't find the type, not the instance.
 	![Success notification][CreateHCSuccessNotification]
 	-->
-7. On the web app's blade, the **Hybrid connections** icon now shows that 1 hybrid connection has been created.
+7. On the web site's blade, the **Hybrid connections** icon now shows that 1 hybrid connection has been created.

 	![One hybrid connection created][CreateHCOneConnectionCreated]